ashkan-dev-86/email-service/README.md

         "messageId": "<8b461eec-6e86-1c42-ceff-2ecafe0fbaec@gmail.com>"
     }
 }

+You need to execute 'npm test' or 'yarn test' if you have installed yarn on your machine to run the test.

 I've used MVC architecture to implement this service.
 Your call has been lead to the controller implemented for respective api.